 Of course this is intended to be a fully comprehensive summary of the process.
 Many people leave out certain elements or follow their own traditions which is completely expected.

 Food and Beverages of the Irish Wake

 The atmosphere is not as gloomy as it used to be in the old times.
-However, it is a blend between grieving and joviality.
-It is as if people of the modern times have taken a different approach in how they perceive death.
+However, there is a fine blend between grieving and joviality.
+It is as if people in the modern times have taken a different approach in how they perceive death.
 Even the wailing room that used to take place in the past is no longer practiced.
-Instead, people sing, tell stories, and enjoy their time.
+Instead, people sing, tell stories, and enjoy their time together.

 Who is the Banshee?

 The name banshee derives from the Irish words ‘bean sí’ which derive from the old Irish ‘bean síde’.
 This is literally means ‘female fairy’.
 The Aos sí were the fairy people of Ireland.
 Originally, Celtic Gods and Goddesses, it is believed that most of the Irish deities retreated underground to the other world and over time, their decedents became the fairies of Ireland.

 Some regions picture the Banshee as an attractive young lady while others believe she is an mysterious old woman.
 Either way, she is a female spirit who weeps and wails.